Retirement Savings Hacks for a Frugal Life After 60

 Property Tax Relief

-Many states provide property tax relief for seniors, which can save you hundreds each year.
-Check out resources like AARP’s Property Tax-Aide program to see if you qualify.
+Many states offer property-tax relief for seniors, which can save hundreds each year.
+Check programs like AARP’s Property Tax-Aide to see if you qualify.

 Smart Grocery Savings After 60